Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Introduction

 \subsection{Asymptotics at the edge}

 In the present paper we show that the asymptotics of random tilings at the edge of the limit shape are directed by another universal law --- the Airy process (introduced in \cite{PhahoferSpohn2002} in connection with a polynuclear growth model).
-Until now even for the case of the hexagon only a partial result in this direction was established \cite{BKMM2003} via subtle analytical results about asymptotic properties of discrete orthogonal polynomials.
-Namely, the Airy process asymptotics were proven to hold only in one direction, i.e., for the statical ensemble of random particle configurations on a line, see \cite[Fig.~7]{BKMM2003}.
+Various results on Airy-type asymptotics of lozenge tilings of unbounded regions were previously established in \cite{ferrari2003step}, \cite{okounkov2003correlation}, \cite{BorodinKuan2007U}.
+For lozenge tilings of bounded polygons, only a partial result for the hexagon was proven in \cite{BKMM2003} via subtle analytical results about asymptotic properties of discrete orthogonal polynomials.
+Namely, the Airy process asymptotics were shown to hold only in one direction, i.e., for the statical ensemble of random particle configurations on a line, see \cite[Fig.~7]{BKMM2003}.
 We manage to obtain the (space-time) Airy asymptotics for tilings of polygons in our class.

 It should be possible to go further and show (in a way similar to \cite{Okounkov2005}, \cite{BorodinKuan2007U}, and \cite{BMRT2009BackWall}) that at cusps of the limit shape the asymptotics of random tilings are governed by the Pearcey process.